palladius/pulumi/examples/python-gcp-cloudbuild-auto-trigger/README.md

 #pulumi config set cloudbuild-repository-name "palladius/pulumi" # USELESS, I refactored it into the following 2:
 pulumi config set gcb_gh_name  'pulumi' pulumi config set gcb_gh_owner 'palladius'
+# This is needed since no library provides `pulumi whoami` out of the box, hope this gets fixed.
 pulumi config set pulumi-user $(pulumi whoami) # damn I cant find the code to do this programmatically
 ```